cogsys-kep/answer-set-programming/logic-puzzles/student-schedules/README.md

 * Dora goes on Wednesday
 * Caesar goes on Thursday

-And we can see that in just a few lines of code, we can quickly determine the answer to this logic puzzle, and see the intermediate steps contained within.
+And we can see that in just a few lines of code, we can quickly determine the answer to this logic puzzle, as well as see the intermediate steps contained within.